Packet Capture For Beginners

 Think in conversations

 A packet is one moment in a conversation.
-The useful pattern is often the group: DNS lookup, connection setup, encrypted session, data transfer, retries, and close.
+The useful pattern is often the group: lookup, connection setup, encrypted session, data transfer, retries, and close.
 WireTuna groups the story around apps and destinations so the conversation has a name.

 - TCP and UDP tell you how traffic moves, not whether it is good or bad.